Railroad tie: Plastics

 In more recent times, a number of companies are selling composite railroad ties manufactured from recycled plastic resins and recycled rubber.
 Manufacturers claim a service life longer than wooden ties with an expected lifetime in the range of 30–80 years, that the ties are impervious to rot and insect attack, and that they can be modified with a special relief on the bottom to provide additional lateral stability.
 In some main track applications the hybrid plastic tie has a recessed design to be completely surrounded by ballast.

 Aside from the environmental benefits of using recycled material, plastic ties usually replace timber ties soaked in creosote, the latter being a toxic chemical, and are theoretically recyclable.
 However, plastics may shed microplastics and leach other possibly toxic chemicals such as ultraviolet inhibitors.

 Hybrid plastic railroad ties and composite ties are used in other rail applications such as underground mining operations, industrial zones, humid environments and densely populated areas.
 Hybrid railroad ties are also used to replace individual rotted wood ties, which will result in intermingled hybrid and wood ties and continuous track stiffness.
 Hybrid plastic ties and composite ties also offer benefits on bridges and viaducts, because they lead to better distribution of forces and reduction of vibrations into respectively bridge girders or the ballast.
 This is due to better damping properties of hybrid plastic ties and composite ties, which will decrease the intensity of vibrations as well as the sound production.
-In 2009, Network Rail announced that it would begin replacing wooden ties with recycled plastic. but I-Plas became insolvent in October 2012.
+In 2009, Network Rail announced that it would begin replacing wooden ties with recycled plastic, but I-Plas became insolvent in October 2012.

 In 2012, New Zealand ordered a trial batch of "EcoTrax" brand recycled composite ties from Axion for use on turnouts and bridges, and a further three-year order in 2015, but then Axion filed for bankruptcy in December 2015, though it continues to trade.
 These ties are developed by Dr. Nosker at Rutgers University.

 Composite sleepers, manufactured from various recycled plastics, were introduced in Wiltshire, United Kingdom, in 2021.
-They were installed as an alternative to wooden sleepers, on a bridge where concrete sleepers would have been too heavy.
+They were installed as an alternative to wooden sleepers on a bridge where concrete sleepers would have been too heavy.
 Although it was the first instance of plastic sleepers being installed on mainline track in the country, they have previously been used on narrow-gauge railways.
+Composite recycled plastic sleepers are seen as an arm of Network Rail's sustainability rollout.

 Ties may also be made from fiberglass.

+Wheel timbers

+Wheel timbers are used in places where additional structural support is needed, such as bridges, or under points.
+Crossing timbers are placed perpendicular to the rail, and are longer or wider than traditional railway sleepers.
+When used on a bridge, they may be joined to the bridge and provide part of the structural strength of the bridge.
+Waybeams or longitudinal wheel timbers are wheel timbers that are laid parallel to the track in place of the track ballast, typically on bridges..